larskarbo/larskarbo-gb/content/blog/fileparty-launch/index.md

 ## How FileParty was born

-It was December, and I had just finished my previous product, Slapper.
-I even got some traction with that, but had to go on.
-I had to go on because of the project I have started.
-I'm doing 12 startups in 12 months.
-This was my second project, but in the beginning of December I was a bit unsure on what to do.
-For the first time in my life I was unsure.
-Never thought this would happen.

-Before I quit my full-time job I always had multiple side projects -- too little time and too many ideas.
-An important part of my identity, and that was also what I told people all the time.
-But now I found myself in this weird situation where I wasn't sure on what to do next.
-I quit my job for this, and now I wasn't sure what to do.

-I took some time off, wandered around.
-Made a routine to write down my ideas.
-A week passed, I had some different ideas.
+(had to do a project in december)

+(struggled to find project)

+(took time off)

 Then I read something about WebRTC.
 The web API that makes it possible to do video calls in the browser.
-After some more research I figured out that this is all p2p.
-Meaning it goes directly from one computer to another.
-Just like torrent technology, you know, like we had on The Pirate Bay.
-I also figured out there were some people creating WebTorrent, a library based on WebRTC, that makes it possible to share any file between computers.
-All in the browser.

-I started thinking there could be something for me here.
+It makes it possible to send data directly from one computer to another.
+Just like torrent technology, like we had on The Pirate Bay.
+Could there be something for me here?

-Then I thought of the concept that later became FileParty.
 What about a high-quality replacement for screensharing?
 Where you share the actual video file instead of sharing a recording of your screen.
 I thought this could be valuable for presenters and teachers in the remote world.
 If you want to show a video or audio file over Zoom today, it sounds terrible.
-I also realized it was good for friends wanting to watch a video file together.

 Ok, so I had an idea for a product.
-Time had passed so much, I was already 10 days into the month, so I felt the need to start.
+Not the best, but time had passed so much -- I was already 10 days into the month -- so I felt the need to start.

 This idea was definetely "cool tech" more than it was "something the market needed".
 I got interested in the tech, and made up a possible market need after.
 People say this approach is stupid, and you should identify user problems and then find a suitable solution.
 I get that.
 But I don't want to listen to it.
 I think there are multiple ways to make a successful project.
 Sometimes you might need to tinker with the technology, experiment with things, trust your intuition before you find something that works in the market.
+At least that's what I keep saying to myself.

+> This idea was definetely "cool tech" more than it was "something the market needed".

-Also, in my situation, choosing something to build was better than doing nothing.
+In my situation, choosing something to build was better than doing nothing.
 At least I would increase my chance of serendipitous encounters and observations by doing it.

+So I sat down to do what I like the most.
+Let's build FileParty.

 ## Building FileParty

 The unique parts of FileParty is the p2p technology.
-WebRTC enables this in the browser, but there is still a lot of work needed to make it work reliably.
-The core of it is that you need to discover the other clients.
-So you need a server where clients can register and find which other clients to connect to.
-After trying to do this manually for a while, I figured out that the WebTorrent library and tooling around it makes it easier to set up.
-Kudos to @ferros and all the useful packages he has created in that ecosystem.
+Since the stable release in 2018, WebRTC has enabled this in the browser.
+This is why we can have video calls in browsers now without any plugins.
+When making a custom WebRTC app like I do, there is still a lot of work needed to make it work reliably.
+One common problem is peer discovert.
+You need to find the IP adresses of other computers visiting the same site.

+I got the mvp up.
+Using firebase, no authentication, trying to make it as simple as possible to test it out.
+I ended up using the amazing WebTorrent library, which gives technology similar to BitTorrent just for the browser.

-Just like Slapper, FileParty is a program full of bugs.
+FileParty is full of bugs.
 There were bugs during development and there are bugs now.
-A lot of it comes from the fact that both apps are complex in nature, needing synchronization and relying on unstable external functions.
-But another part of it is that I need to be better at writing quality code.
+A lot of it comes from the fact that it is complex in nature, needing synchronization and relying on unstable external functions.

+But another part of it is that I need to write better code.
 Need to be better at taking a step back and refactoring.
 Drawing system arcitecture on a piece of paper.
 Speed is important in the dev world, but if you never focus on the craft of quality code, you will never be fast.

 ## Launching FileParty

 As usual before launch, I get this feeling of disgust over the project.
 Can't stand it anymore.
 Just want it to be gone, over.

 I have seen this in real life too.
-People get tired of a 5-year college degree right before it ends the same way people get tired of a 1-year college degree right before it ends.
+People get tired of a 5-year college degree right before it ends.
+People get tired of the 1-year military service right before it ends.
 I don't know the psychological reasons for this, but I think it's worth being aware of.

-There is definetely some insecurity.
+I always start to question myself before launching.
 "Is this thing even useful?".
 "It doesn't work anyways".
 Maybe it's my mind trying to protect me from the irrational dangers of putting my work out there.

+Fuck that.
+I will launch things till I die.

-I launched FileParty on Product Hunt, wrote the [twitter] post, sent a note to on my [personal newsletter].
+On monday 28th December, I posted FileParty on Product Hunt, wrote the [twitter] post, and sent a note to on my [personal newsletter].
+Then I took a step back and waited for the responses.

-The takeaways after 24 hours was:
+The takeaways after 48 hours was:

-⏳ Time spent: 3 weeks

 ⬆️ Upvotes on ProductHunt: 192